SegGroup: Seg-Level Supervision for 3D Instance and Semantic Segmentation: Proposed Approach

-\textbf{Network Training.} The SegGroup network outputs a graph containing $K$ nodes, each of which is attached with a label and a node feature.
+The SegGroup network outputs a graph containing $K$ nodes, each of which is attached with a label and a node feature.
 Because these $K$ nodes correspond to $K$ different instances, we extend the label information into instances and consider the node features as instance features.
 To train the SegGroup network, we adopt a classifier network to obtain a score of labeled semantic class for each instance.
 A cross-entropy loss is further computed for backward-propagation.
-In essence, our network training scheme alternates between two steps: (i) forward-propagation: with the network parameters fixed, the SegGroup propagates labels to unlabeled segments as pseudo labels by clustering.
-The output instance features are further processed by the classifier to obtain semantic scores. (ii) backward-propagation: with the pseudo labels fixed, we use the cross-entropy loss computed by the semantic scores to optimize the parameters of the SegGroup and the classifier.
-As the network parameters are optimized, the instance features which are gathered by the node features in all grouping layers can capture more semantic information.
+In essence, our network training scheme alternates between two steps. \begin{enumerate} \item Forward-propagation.
+With the network parameters fixed, the SegGroup propagates labels to unlabeled segments as pseudo labels by clustering.
+The output instance features are further processed by the classifier to obtain semantic scores.

+\item Backward-propagation.
+With the pseudo labels fixed, we use the cross-entropy loss computed by the semantic scores to optimize the parameters of the SegGroup and the classifier.
+As the network parameters are optimized, the instance features which are gathered by the node features in all grouping layers can capture more semantic information. \end{enumerate}

 Similar ideas of this EM-like algorithm are widely-used to effectively refine the generated pseudo labels in weakly- and semi-supervised learning, such as \cite{dai2015boxsup,lin2016scribblesup,papandreou2015weakly}.

 Although the clustering algorithm may make mistakes and spread to the ambiguous parts with the hierarchical grouping operations, the generated pseudo labels are relatively accurate around the locations of instances that are indicated by seg-level labels.
 During the training process, the feature extractor and GCN can gradually learn semantically related features for each instance according to the 3D structures around the instance locations.
 As the features of nodes belonging to the same instance contain more semantic information and become closer in feature space, the clustering algorithm can gather them more correctly with the help of the given instance location and the SegGroup can output better pseudo labels.
 After such a virtuous cycle in network training, we finally obtain the well-trained pseudo labels and they are used in the strong supervised instance and semantic point cloud segmentation.